IanFLee/jigsaw/README.md

 ----

-<h3>listenAt(), listenFor(), and makeIC()</h3>
+<h1>listenAt(), listenFor(), and makeIC()</h1>

-# Similarities and Differences
+<h3>Similarities and Differences </h3>

-The following three functions are all condensations of addEventListener. listenAt() is for DOM elements already present in the HTML, not the JS (document.getElementById(id)). listenFor() is for DOM elements that have been created dynamically in the JS (document.createElement(type)). makeIC() is meant for adding larger amounts of event listeners.
+The following three functions are all augmentations of addEventListener.

+ - listenAt() is for DOM elements already present in the HTML, not the JS (document.getElementById(id)).
+ - listenFor() is for DOM elements that have been created dynamically in the JS (document.createElement(type)).
+ - makeIC() is meant for adding larger amounts of event listeners.
 This currently only works on elements already present (getElementById).

 Each is functionally equivalent but preferred based on circumstances.